Invariant curves for endomorphisms of $\mathbb P^1\times \mathbb P^1$

 \bt \l{uni} Let $A$ be a rational function of degree at least two not conjugate to $z^{\pm d}$ or $\pm T_d.$ Then there exists an orbifold $\f O_0^A$ such that $A:\, \f O_0^A\rightarrow \f O_0^A$ is a minimal holomorphic map between orbifolds, and for any orbifold $\f O$ such that $A:\, \f O\rightarrow \f O$ is a minimal holomorphic map between orbifolds, the relation $\f O\preceq \f O_0^A$ holds.
 Furthermore, $\f O_0^{A^{\circ l}}=\f O_0^A$ for any $l\geq 1$. \et

-Clearly, generalized Latt\`es maps are exactly rational functions for which the orbifold $\f O_0^A$ is distinct from the non-ramified sphere, completed by the functions $z^{\pm d}$ and $\pm T_d$ for which the orbifold $\f O_0^A$ is not defined.
+It is clear that generalized Latt\`es maps are exactly rational functions for which the orbifold $\f O_0^A$ is distinct from the non-ramified sphere, completed by the functions $z^{\pm d}$ and $\pm T_d$ for which the orbifold $\f O_0^A$ is not defined.
 Furthermore, ordinary Latt\`es maps are exactly rational functions for which $\chi(\f O_0^A)= 0$ (see \cite{lattes}, Lemma 6.4).
-Notice also that since a rational function $A$ is conjugate to $z^{\pm d}$ or $\pm T_d$ if and only if some iterate $A^{\circ l}$ is conjugate to $z^{\pm ld}$ or $\pm T_{ld}$ (see e.g. \cite{lattes}, Lemma 6.3), Theorem \ref{uni} implies that $A$ is a generalized Latt\`es map if and only if some iterate $A^{\circ l}$ is a generalized Latt\`es map.
+Notice also that since a rational function $A$ is conjugate to $z^{\pm d}$ or $\pm T_d$ if and only if some iterate $A^{\circ l}$, $l\geq 1,$ is conjugate to $z^{\pm ld}$ or $\pm T_{ld}$ (see e.g. \cite{lattes}, Lemma 6.3), Theorem \ref{uni} implies that $A$ is a generalized Latt\`es map if and only if some iterate $A^{\circ l}$, $l\geq 1,$ is a generalized Latt\`es map.
+Finally, notice that for a given rational function $A$ the orbifold $\f O_0^A$ can be effectively calculated from the branch data of $A$ (see \cite{lattes}, Section 6).